Auto racing returns to the Kansas State Fair - NewsBreak

 Auto racing returns to the Kansas State Fair

-HUTCHINSON, Kan. — After nearly two decades, championship dirt track auto racing is returning to the famed half-mile oval at the Kansas State Fair on Sunday, Sept.
-18, with the smashing...hutchpost.com
+HUTCHINSON — After nearly two decades, championship dirt track auto racing is returning to the famed half-mile oval at the Kansas State Fair on Sunday, Sept.
+18, with the smashing fun...greatbendpost.com

-HUTCHINSON, Kan. — After nearly two decades, championship dirt track auto racing is returning to the famed half-mile oval at the Kansas State Fair on Sunday, Sept.
-18, with the smashing...hutchpost.com
+HUTCHINSON — After nearly two decades, championship dirt track auto racing is returning to the famed half-mile oval at the Kansas State Fair on Sunday, Sept.
+18, with the smashing fun...greatbendpost.com

 Comments / 0